josephruocco/josephruocco.github.io/bookshelf.md

 * [The Subtle Art Of Not Giving A F**K - A Counterintuitive Approach To Living A Good Life by Mark Manson](https://www.amazon.com/s?k=9780062457714)
 * [Unlimited Power - The New Science Of Personal Achievement by Tony Robbins](https://www.amazon.com/s?k=9780684845777)
 * [Made In America by Bill Bryson](https://www.amazon.com/s?k=9780380713813)
+* If this is a man by Primo Levi
+* Blood Meridian by Cormac McCarthy
+* The Painted Bird by Jerzy Krazinski
+* Man’s search for meaning by Victor Frankl
+* Tattoos on the heart by Fr Greg Boyle
+* The Way to Love by Anthony de Mello
+* Been down so long it seems like up to me by Rick Farina